 I am so done with suspensions.
 I said it.
 They’re racist and dehumanizing.
 Suspensions support anti-Blackness and the overall racial hierarchy in the United States.
 Check out 40 questions to ask yourself before you suspend a student again.

-It’s October.
+It’s October (honestly the month doesn’t matter that much).
 Can you feel it?
 Shit, I can.
 The honeymoon is over.
 Patience is thinning or already gone.
 Students are pushing back and returning to their permanent state of being kids.
 Staff is upset about the lack of order and learning.
 Folks want consequences.
-“Somebody’s got to teach them respect, responsibility, trust.”
-Damn, our parents are tired too.
+I can hear them saying, “Somebody’s got to teach them respect, responsibility, trust.”
+Even our parents are tired.

 How to Be an AntiRacist

 Ibram X. Kendi writes, that “racism is a set of policies that lead to discrimination” and racist outcomes.
 These policies support racist beliefs such as the belief that poor/brown students “need law an order,” “are unruly,” and “need a firm hand.”
 The racist outcomes are the fact that African-American students and Latino students are disciplined and suspended at rates astronomically higher than their privileged White and Asian counterparts.
 Therefore, it is safe to say that racism is embedded within the policies of our schools.

 We must excavate them like Indiana Jones looking for the temple of doom.
 These policies can include our grading practices, academic tracking, and in this case, discipline.
 We don’t have to look far to find disproportionality in the outcomes of discipline in schools, including classroom reprimands, out of class referrals, and suspensions.
 In following Kendi’s thinking, we must therefore create anti-racist policies to yield anti-racist outcomes.
 I believe that one of these policies is the process with which we decide whether or not to suspend a student.